2001 Nobel Prize in Literature: Laureate

 In the heart of many V.S.
 Naipaul's works, colonialism and post-colonial society are the main settings, and the key themes are alienation and identity in a heterogeneous society.
 When A House for Mr Biswas was released in 1961, it was an enormous hit and Naipaul's big break on the world stage.
 His other well-known literary prose include A Flag on the Island (1967), The Mimic Men (1967), In a Free State (1971), Guerrillas (1974).

+Deliberations

+V. S. Naipaul had been considered by the Nobel committee for many years.
+He was nominated in 1973 by committee member Artur Lundkvist, and according to another member, Anders Österling, Naipaul was a contender for the prize the following year.
+On awarding Naipaul the prize, the Swedish Academy singled out his book The Enigma of Arrival (1987) for particular praise, calling it "an unrelenting image of the placid collapse of the old colonial ruling culture and the decline of European neighbourhoods".
+Other contenders tipped to be in the running for the 2001 Nobel Prize in Literature included Israel's Amos Oz, South Africa's J. M. Coetzee (awarded in 2003), Canada's Margaret Atwood and America's Philip Roth.

 Reactions

 The choice of V.S.
 Naipaul caused mixed reactions.
 In the Swedish newspaper Svenska Dagbladet professor Sture Linnér praised Naipaul's writing: "He is one of the greatest, not just in our generation but on the whole in modern literature."
 In the same newspaper, critic Mats Gellerfelt heavily criticised the Swedish Academy's decision to award Naipaul.
-Gellerfelt argued that Naipaul hade his best time as a writer long behind him, a "postcolonial literature's favourite grandpa", and pointed out three superior candidates for the prize: "In the art of writing novels there are today giants such as Antonio Lobo Antunes, Mario Vargas Llosa and Carlos Fuentes, perhaps the three most prominent novelists alive and still remarkably active and productive, right in the middle of a creativity booming with vigour."
+Gellerfelt argued that Naipaul had his best time as a writer long behind him, a "postcolonial literature's favourite grandad", and pointed out three superior candidates for the prize: "In the art of writing novels there are today giants such as Antonio Lobo Antunes, Mario Vargas Llosa and Carlos Fuentes, perhaps the three most prominent novelists alive and still remarkably active and productive, right in the middle of a creativity booming with vigour."
+(Vargas Llosa subsequently won the Nobel Prize in 2010.)
+British author Martin Amis praised the Swedish Academy's choice of Naipaul, "His level of perception is of the highest, and his prose has become the perfect instrument for realising those perceptions on the page," Amis said, adding that Naipaul's travel writing "is perhaps the most important body of work of its kind in the second half of the century".